JamesAPetts/ohif-viewer-XNAT-plugin/README.md

-# Building # (Note this is not required to use the plugin, only if you modify it.
-An up to date Distribution is available in the repo under /dist)
+# Building (Note this is for developers and is not required to use the plugin) #

 To build the XNAT OHIF viewer plugin